-The MUHSD works to provide a relevant education for all.
+MUHSD works hard to provide "a relevant education for all".
 A relevant education means that every student walks off the graduation stage each June able to articulate his or her next step in life and has the skills to attain his or her goals.
-We have worked collaboratively with the community to develop a Local Control Accountability Plan (LCAP) of which we can be proud.
-Its theme is opportunity and support.
-Opportunity in that we are implementing new Career Technical Education (CTE) pathways to enable students to explore their interests.
-Support in that we offer multiple tiers of intervention and community wraparound services.
-The number one goal is for students to be BOTH college and career ready.
-MUHSD offers robust, rigorous programs and curriculum to help students become creative critical thinkers, collaborative teammates and effective communicators.
-It's a shift in education; we focus on knowledge AND skills, while exposing our students to different kinds of career pathways.
+MUHSD is no stranger to innovation and is currently leading the region in preparing students to be BOTH college and career ready.
+We have worked collaboratively with the community to develop a Local Control Accountability Plan (LCAP) with a theme of "opportunity and support."
+"Opportunity" speaks to our dedicated efforts in establishing over 30 new Career Technical Education (CTE) pathways across the district that enable students to explore their interests and in many cases, earn industry certification and/or college credits.
+"Support" is felt through the multiple tiers of intervention and community wraparound services offered throughout the district.
+Our district is committed to pushing beyond boundaries and offering robust, rigorous programs and curriculum to help students become creative critical thinkers, collaborative teammates and effective communicators.
+We are a student-centered district, focusing on knowledge and skills.

 Our remaining LCAP goals include, school climate (providing safe and engaging campus environments), providing equitable access (ensuring high outcomes regardless of social or cultural circumstances), and recruiting and retaining highly-qualified, well-trained staff.
 Both our classified and certificated staffs are highly-skilled and continuously work to improve their craft.

-These goals are encased by our value system: building capacity among staff through cutting-edge professional development opportunities, maintaining technology-rich environments for effective delivery of instruction, involving stakeholders to ensure the overall success of all aspects of the district, and ensuring fiscal integrity.
+We are driven by a value system that believes in building capacity among staff through cutting-edge professional development opportunities, maintaining technology-rich environments for the effective delivery of instruction, involving stakeholders to ensure the overall success of all aspects of the district, and ensuring fiscal integrity.

 Our district staff is comprised of many lifelong residents of Merced County, which speaks to our commitment toward the communities we serve.
-I am honored to serve the students, staff, parents, and communities of the MUHSD. #MUHSD
+I am honored to serve the students, staff, parents, and communities of the #MUHSD.

 Goal #1- Develop alternative schedules for students (7-period day)